jnozzi/cocoadev.com/markdown/BorderlessTexbox.md

 ----
 Can you ask a decent question instead of expecting everyone to read your mind?

-Please, please, please read General/HowToAskQuestions.
+Please, please, please read HowToAskQuestions.
 We don't keep sending you there just for our amusement.

 ----

 I must've read that page twice through already.
 I'm sorry if I'm coming off a little annoying or something, but you don't have to act so elitist.
 I'm just looking from some help is all.
 What do you want me to do, post some of my code?
-Because all I've used so far was the same code from General/WindowsWithoutDecoration and General/BorderlessWindow.
+Because all I've used so far was the same code from WindowsWithoutDecoration and BorderlessWindow.
 I didn't think of the fact that these wouldn't work on a text box because of the limitations of how you click on it and how the window would be selected, but somebody posted it's possible to use the cmd key to add functionality.
 All I need to know is how to do that and I'll be on my way.

 ----
 Just be more specific about what you want to do.

 You want to put up a borderless window?
-General/BorderlessWindow
+BorderlessWindow

 You want to put a text field in it?
 Load the window from a nib, or add one programmatically.